-The Red Flash play in the Division I NCAA Northeast Conference (NEC).
-Their best season was 1991 when Coach Jim Baron led them to their only NCAA tournament appearance where they lost in the first round to Arizona 93-80.
+The Red Flash plays in the Division I NCAA Northeast Conference (NEC).
+Their best season was in 1991 when Coach Jim Baron led them to their only NCAA tournament appearance where they lost in the first round to Arizona 93-80.

 St. Francis University is rather isolated in the beautiful Allegheny mountains of central Pennsylvania where its most notable neighbors are Mount Assisi Monastery and a Federal Prison.
 Despite the beautiful setting, the remainder of the experience is rather average, due to the lack of amenities in the arena and the relatively small attendance.